 The Storytellers are baseball's play-by-play and color men who have created the lore and legends of the game.
 From the days of static-filled radio to today's international TV coverage, these wizards of the microphone have shaped our favorite pastime.
 Assembled in this terrific collection, great announcers from all over America share some of their favorite stories about the job -- their best games, most admired players, preferred parks, biggest flubs, and more.

 Find out how announcers feel about owners, umpires, and corporate sponsors, as well as their thoughts about life on the road and the future of the game.
-Despite their differences in approach, personality, style, and emphasis, these broadcasters are still in the most important way alike: still our friend at the ball park, an extended member of the family.
+Despite their differences in approach, personality, style, and emphasis, these broadcasters are still in the most important way alike: still our friend at the ball park.
 In The Storytellers, we welcome them once again.